deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 Of course multiple inheritance and inheritance chains (A > B > C) also work as expected.

-.. note:: When upgrading from a previous modeltranslation version, please
+.. note:: When upgrading from a previous modeltranslation version (<0.5), please
     review your ``TranslationOptions`` classes and see if introducing `fields inheritance` broke the project (if you had always subclassed ``TranslationOptions`` only, there is no risk).